 A 2.7 mile route around Mirror Lake in the center of Lake Placid.
 This is a flat, scenic loop that's perfect for as many laps as you like.
 You will be sure to pass runners, walkers, and cyclists on Lake Placid’s iconic “Central Park” route.

 Canoe, kayak, stand up paddleboard, or aqua bike across this gorgeous 128-acre, one-mile long lake.
 Electric motorboats are also permitted — gas powered motors are not allowed.
 Note that this is a hand launch site, so boats must be hand-carried at least 50 yards to the water.

-Electric motors are allowed; no gas powered motors.
-This water body is used for the swimming portion of the Ironman Triathalon, so it will be off-limits on race day.
+Mirror Lake is used for the swimming portion of the Ironman Triathlon, so it will be off-limits on race day.

 There are two places to hand launch onto Mirror Lake: From the park near the town beach and from the state DEC boat dock on the northern shore.
 From the intersection of Route 73 and Route 86 in Lake Placid, follow Route 86 toward Main Street in Lake Placid and take a right at the town hall onto Mirror Lake Drive.
 The park is on the left, but finding a parking spot can be a challenge here.
 To get to the DEC boat launch, continue past the park and look for the large wooden sign.

 Located right off of downtown Lake Placid, the Lake Placid Public Beach is a summer lover's dream come true.
 Situated on the south end of Mirror Lake, the sandy beach has a pier and a launch site for canoes or kayaks.
 There's also a changing facility, tennis courts, and playground.